Kolkata Derby: Origins

 Mohun Bagan is one of the oldest existing club of India having been established in 1889 in the city, then known under its anglicized name, Calcutta and till date one of the two most successful clubs in India, the other being East Bengal.
 The significant British influence in what was, until 1911, the nation's capital, ensured the game flourished, drawing players from other regions, and it is against this backdrop in which today's rivalry took root.

 In 1920, the Jora Bagan club took field against Mohun Bagan who chose play without their star halfback Sailesh Bose, much to the chagrin of club vice-president Suresh Chandra Chaudhuri.
 Such was the industrialist's displeasure, he decided to form a new club and East Bengal was born.
 As Chaudhuri and his co-founders hailed from eastern part of Bengal, essentially now modern-day Bangladesh, the club became an identity for the people who migrated from that region during the partition of Bengal.
 This resulted in the clubs being backed by two different socioeconomic groups, although this has largely changed over period of time.
 The first ever clash happened on 8 August 1921 in Cooch Behar Cup semifinal which ended in a goalless draw.
 Mohun Bagan would win the following replayed match on 10 August 1921 by defeating East Bengal 3–0, courtesy to the goals from Rabi Ganguly, Poltu Dasgupta and Abhilash Ghosh.
 But the first official meeting is considered to be the CFL match-up held on 28 May 1925 at the Calcutta Football Ground (now Mohun Bagan Ground) where East Bengal won 1–0 with the help of a solitary goal from Nepal Chakraborty.

-Due to a lack of proper maintenance and restoration of data, after many pieces of research, the overall matches including competitive, walkovers and friendly matches data have been retrieved as far as possible.
-Though the data is just an approximation, as of 11 January 2025, it is believed that the tally of overall meetings stands at 401 matches up till now, where East Bengal have been triumphant 137 times while Mohun Bagan 135 times, which also includes walkover wins.
+As of 2026, it is believed that the tally of overall meetings stands at 411 matches up till now, where East Bengal have been triumphant 145 and Mohun Bagan 135 times and 131 ended in draw, which also includes walkover wins.

+Among these two historic clubs, Mohun Bagan has won a total of 196 tournaments, while East Bengal has won 163 tournaments.